vkadlcik/DB48X-on-DM42/help/db50x.md

 ## FORDN
 Loop FORUP ...
 NEXT/STEP statement
-# Menus, Flags and System Settings
+# Flags

+Flags are truth value that can be controled and tested by the user.
+User flags are identified by a natural number.
+There are `MaxFlags` user flags (default is 128).
+System flags are identified by a settings name or a negative integer.

 ## SETLOCALE
 Change the separator symbols